Last Updated on September 24, 2022

 Are There Any Side Effects of Almonds When Pregnant?

-There is no scientific research about the side effects of almonds during pregnancy.
+There is no scientific research about the side effects of almonds in pregnancy.
 However, eating too many could cause weight gain, since almonds are rich in protein and healthy fats.

 One ounce of almonds (23 kernels) contains 6 g of protein and 14.1 g of fat (source: USDA).